GawdScape/GawdScapeLauncher/README.md

 Custom launcher for launching GawdScape (Minecraft)

-The GawdScape Launcher will download the GawdScape modpack (Gawd Mod) and Minecraft.
+The GawdScape Launcher will download the [GawdScape Core Mod](https://github.com/GawdScape/GawdScape) and Minecraft.

 This launcher was created to make launching the game faster.